Thank you! Your submission has been received!

 What is Docker?

-Docker became the Swiss Army knife of container orchestration, comprising many features before other specialized alternatives were available.
+Docker became the Swiss Army knife of container orchestration, comprising many features before other specialised alternatives were available.
 It had to grow as a standalone, self-sufficient tool, capable of handling all of the developers' needs as the complexity of managing containers increased.

 It quickly became an all-in-one solution containing tools developed for specific tasks.
 One is Docker Swarm, a native Docker feature that lets you cluster and schedule Docker Engines, and another tool designed to create and manage a swarm of containers.